Skip to contents

 Features Overview

-• Implements the advantages of the python library ‘datasets’ increasing computational speed and allowing the use of large datasets.
+• Implements the advantages of the python library ‘datasets’, increasing computational speed and allowing the use of large data sets.

 • Uses safetensors for saving models in ‘PyTorch’.